moh/PSC/README.md

   * remote_device_id : the id of itself
   * client_type : "RASP" or RASP_type
   * pc_socket : the socket of the pc bind to it ( initialised when the two are connected )

+## Simulator : UxVSim
+The folder contains a file "UxVSim.txt" which contains all the parameter for the simulation.
+The parameter "robid" should be equal to "0x00008000" to simulate a sailboat To run the simulator :
+`
+make
+./UxVSim
+`

+When we start the program, it will produce some csv files that contain the different data read from sensors and the servos angle.
+We should delete those file each time before starting the program.

+The program have multiple servers that each simulate an electronic device:
+* Simulation of meteo station with GPS data (NMEA) on port 4001 (telnet 127.0.0.1 4001)
+  * For data starting with "$WIMDA", like "$WIMDA,30.0000,I,1.0000,B,15.5,C,,,,,,,10.2,T,10.2,M,13.0,N,6.7,M*1A"
+   * The "10.2,T," is wind direction where the 0 is to the north, and 90 is to the east.
+   * The "6.7, M*1A" is the speed of wind in m/s
+  * For data starting with "$HCHDG", like "$HCHDG,21.8,0.0,E,0.0,W*6B":
+   * The "21.8" is the direction of the cap (the ship direction), where 0 is to the north and 90 to the east
+* Simulation of IMU (Razor AHRS) on port 4007 (telnet 127.0.0.1 4007)
+  * the data is of format "#YPR=-52.26,-2.73,-12.44" that it means "yaw(z axis)", "pitch (y axis)" and "Roll (x axis)"
+   * for yaw data : it is between -180 and 180 where 0 is the north and 90 is the est
+* Simulation of servo to control the gouvernail on port 4004:
+  * Send command of type "#0P1000\r" (an extreme side) to "#0P2000\r" (the other side)
+  * See the command in the file "SSC32IInterface.csv" using the command "tail -f SSC32IInterface.csv"
+* Simulation of servo to control the voile on port 4003:
+  * Send command of type "R0\r" (voile closed) to "R116000\r" (voile open to max), it supports also negative value "R-116000\r" for the other side
+  * See the command in the file "IM483IInterface.csv" using the command "tail -f IM483IInterface.csv"

 ## Planning :